 Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Key What makes me What is there to How has Tyldesley Questions marvellous? celebrate? changed in 50 years?
 Key Learning All About Me Celebrations Tyldesley EYFS Statements Talk about members of their immediate family and community.
 Name and describe people who are familiar to them.
 Recognise similarities and differences between life in this country and life in others.
-Recognise that people celebrate special times in different ways.
-Understand some places are special to members of their community.
+Recognise that people celebrate special times in different ways. places are special to members of their

-2023 - 202 24 Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Key Questions What was life like In the 1960s?
-What happened in Tyldesley in the past?
-Why is the Titanic so famous?
-Key Learning Popular culture (The Beatles) Local History Sinking of the Titanic Narional Curriculum objectives Pupils should develop an awareness of the past, using common words and phrases relating to the passing of time.
+2024 - 2025 Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Key Questions Why should The Great Fire of London never be forgotten?
+How have Mary Seacole and Edith Cavell helped to make the world a better place?
+How have holidays changed in the last 100 years?
+Key Learning Great Fire of London Mary Seacole and Edith Cavell Holidays Narional Curriculum objectives Pupils should develop an awareness of the past, using common words and phrases relating to the passing of time.
 They should know where the people and events they study fit within a chronological framework and identify similarities and differences between ways of life in different periods.
 They should use a wide vocabulary of everyday historical terms.
-They should ask and answer questions, choosing and using parts of stories and other sources to show Pupils should develop an awareness of the past, using common words and phrases relating to the passing of time.
+They should ask and answer questions, choosing and using parts of stories and Pupils should develop an awareness of the past, using common words and phrases relating to the passing of time.
 They should know where the people and events they study fit within a chronological framework and identify similarities and differences between ways of life in different periods.
 They should use a wide vocabulary of everyday historical terms.
-They should ask and answer questions, choosing and using parts of stories and Pupils should develop an awareness of the past, using common words and phrases relating to the passing of time.
+They should ask and answer questions, choosing and using parts of stories and • Pupils should develop an awareness of the past, using common words and phrases relating to the passing of time.
 They should know where the people and events they study fit within a chronological framework and identify similarities and differences between ways of life in different periods.
 They should use a wide vocabulary of everyday historical terms.
-They should ask and answer questions, choosing and using parts of stories and other sources to show that they know and other sources to show that they know and understand key that they know and understand key features of events. understand key features of events.
-They should features of events.
-They should understand some of They should understand some of the ways in which we understand some of the ways in which we find out about the past the ways in which we find out about the past and identify different find out about the past and identify different ways in which it is and identify different ways in which it is represented. ways in which it is represented.
-Pupils are taught about represented.
-Pupils are taught about changes within living Pupils are taught events beyond living memory.
-Where about significant memory that are appropriate, these historical events, significant nationally should be used to people and places in or globally. reveal aspects of their own locality.
-8.2.2 change in national life.
-Pupils understand connections - how the past has shaped the Tyldesley we know today. ! today. i I
+They should ask and answer questions, choosing and using parts of stories and other sources to show

+1 1 T other sources to sh ow other sources to show that they know and that they know and that they know and understand key understand key understand key features of events. features of events. features of events. • They should They should • They should understand some of understand some of understand some of the ways in which we the ways in which we the ways in which we find out about the past find out about the past find out about the past and identify different and identify differ ent and identify different ways in which it is ways in which is is ways in which it is represented. represented. represented. • Pupils are taught about • Pupils are tau ght Pupils are taught changes within living about events bey ond about the lives of memory.
+Where living memory that are significant individuals appropriate, these significant nation ally in the past who have should be used to or globally. contributed to reveal aspects of national and change in national life. international achievements.